 1975 By shortening the distance from the city center to the Franz-Josef-Platz, the tram loses its attractiveness and thus, above all, many passengers

 1989 Tram just before the exit.
-Founding of the “Pro Gmundner tram” association to save the world’s smallest tram
+The founding of the “Pro Gmundner tram” association to save the world’s smallest tram

 1990 Preparation of the general public transport plan with the aim of re-extending the tram to the center